-Water Requirement: 8-15 gallons per week May through Sept.
+Water Requierments: 12-15 gallons per week May through Sept.

-*Size supplied when shipped: 1/2 to 3/4 inch caliper*; Trees range from 4-8 ft. in our field and trimmed to 4 to 5 ft. when shipped.
+Size supplied when shipped: 1/2 to 3/4 inch caliper*; Trees range from 4-8 ft. in our field and trimmed to 4 to 5 ft. when shipped.
 Our young two year trees are most often feathered (side limbs).

 *As noted by University of California Scientists and other qualified professionals the most successful trees often have caliper from 1/2" to 5/8" and usually establish faster than smaller and larger planting stock.

-Our apple trees are delivered to you bareroot during their winter dormancy from January through May depending on USDA zone.
-Trees are shipped with your invoice and helpful planting directions.
-There is no minimum quantity required but shipping rate for an individual tree is expensive so you'll find it's cost effective to consider a handful of trees,vines or our helpful Tree Starter Kits.
+Our fruit trees and berries are delivered to you bareroot during their winter dormancy from January through May depending on USDA zone.
+Trees are shipped with your invoice and helpful planting directions